mitodl/mitx-grading-library/docs/grading_math/matrix_grader/matrix_grader.md

   - raise an error (do not mark student incorrect), and
   - reveal the desired type (above, a vector) but not the desired shape (above, 3-components)

 This behavior can be configured through the `answer_shape_mismatch` key.
+We can choose whether an error is presented or an attempt is consumed through the `is_raised` key, while we choose whether to reveal the desired input shape or type with the `msg_detail` key.
 For example, to

   - mark students wrong instead of raising an error, and
   - reveal the shape and the type